smarchini/hybrid-fenwick-tree/README.md

+# Hybrid Compact Fenwick Tree and its applications for dynamic rank and selection
+Different implementation of the [Fenwick tree](https://en.wikipedia.org/wiki/Fenwick_tree) data structure that aims to improve its performance through cache efficiency and compression.

 # Dynamic Rank & Select data structure through Fenwick Tree

 This library offers a space and time efficient implementation of dynamic rank